-The physiotherapist acts with integrity and maintains appropriate professional boundaries with clients, colleagues, students and others.
+The physiotherapist acts with integrity and maintains appropriate professional boundaries with clients, colleagues, students, and others.

-Clients can expect that the physiotherapist will maintain boundaries appropriate to the therapeutic relationship in all interactions.
+Clients can expect to be treated with dignity and respect, and that the physiotherapist will maintain boundaries appropriate to the therapeutic relationship in all interactions.

-Colleagues, students and others can expect that the physiotherapist will maintain professional boundaries in all interactions.
+Colleagues, students and others can expect to be treated with respect and that the physiotherapist will maintain professional boundaries in all interactions.